PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 PostHog and Amplitude are both product analytics tools.
 They tell you how people are using your product, not just where they come from, and help you find ways to make your product better.

-But they're also quite different in both design and philosophy.
-In this article we'll explore the differences, and explain why we built PostHog the way it is.
+But we think PostHog is a more powerful tool for building better products.
+Not only does offer more features and tools for engineers to understand their users, it's an open platform that you can self-host and customize for your needs.

 ## How is PostHog different from Amplitude?

-Let's start with core differences.
+Let's start with the core differences.
 Over 9,000 companies already use PostHog, and many have switched from Amplitude.
 Here are a few reasons why.

-### 1. Open-source flexibility
+### 1. It's open source
 Our MIT License isn’t just for show.
 You can access [our source code](https://github.com/PostHog/posthog) and use it to [build your own plugins](/docs/plugins/build) or even add extra functionality.
 You also benefit from the work of other teams who build their own plugins.
 And we're not just an open-source tool; we're an open-source company.
 Our [company handbook](/handbook) is open to everyone, as is [how we pay people](/handbook/people/compensation).

 ### 2. It's built for engineers
 Unlike Amplitude, PostHog is built for software developers.
 PostHog autocaptures events, so you don't need to waste time instrumenting events every time you update your app or website.
 Our pricing is transparent, and we're entirely self-serve.
 You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/signup/self-host/get-in-touch?plan=scale&demo=scale#demo) if you want to.

 ### 3. You control your data
 You can self-host PostHog and keep total control of your data.
 That means no third-party cookies, no data sharing, and straightforward [GDPR](/docs/privacy/gdpr-compliance) and [HIPAA compliance](/docs/privacy/hipaa-compliance).
-And we have [PostHog Cloud](/pricing#cloud) for those who prefer a fully-managed experience, too.
-The best of both worlds.
+We also offer [PostHog Cloud](/pricing#cloud) for those who prefer a fully-managed SaaS experience, while partners like [Altinity](/marketplace/altinity) can manage a self-hosted instance on your behalf.

 <ArrayCTA />